vp817/RakNetProtocolDoc/README.md

 This is the latest RakNet protocol documentation.
 It includes information on the data types used in the protocol and details about each packet and their associated fields.

-Feel free to join my discord server if you have any more questions: <a href="https://discord.gg/Ytwwgs5nFU">Join</a>

 ## Data Types

 ### Integer Data Types